tysonmote/rapper/README.markdown

 ## Version history

+* **0.0.3** - New `Definition` object to make working with definitions significantly easier, don't re-package assets that don't need re-packaging.
 * **0.0.2** - Compression now works and is specced.
 * **0.0.1** - Initial release.
 Functioning bundler, minus the view helpers.